-Functional data appear in a number of scientific fields, where the process of interest is continuously monitored.
-Those include e.g. monitoring of the share price, the temperature in a given location or monitoring of {a} body characteristic.
-A classical statistical problem is to decide, if there exist differences between the groups of functions (e.g. the control group and treatment group).
+Functional data appear in a number of scientific fields, where the process of interest is monitored continuously.
+Those include e.g.\ monitoring of the share price, the temperature in a given location or monitoring of a body characteristic.
+A classical statistical problem is to decide, if there exist differences between the groups of functions (e.g.\ the control and treatment group).
 This problem is usually solved by determining the differences among the mean group functions and then we deal with a one-way functional ANOVA problem.

 The functional ANOVA problem, both one-way and more complex designs, was previously studied by many authors.
-For example \cite{CuevasEtal2004} introduced asymptotic version of the ANOVA $F$-test, \cite{Zhang2014} considers asymptotic or bootstrapped versions of $L_2$ norm based test, $F$-type statistic test and globalizing pointwise $F$-test. \cite{GoreckiSmaga2015} introduced a method based on a basis function representation. \cite{RamsaySilverman2006} described a bootstrap procedure based on pointwise $F$-tests, \cite{AbramovichAngelini2006} used wavelet smoothing techniques, and \cite{FerratyEtal2007} used dimension reduction approach. {Further, \cite{CuestaFebrero2010} applied the $F$-test on several random univariate projections and bound the tests together through false discovery rate.}

-There is also a possibility to transform the function into one number and use the classical ANOVA but such a procedure can be blind against some alternatives.
+For example, \cite{CuevasEtal2004} introduced an asymptotic version of the ANOVA $F$-test, and \cite{Zhang2014} considered asymptotic or bootstrapped versions of a $L_2$-norm based test, $F$-type statistic based test and globalizing pointwise $F$-test.
+Further, \cite{GoreckiSmaga2015} introduced a method based on a basis function representation, \cite{RamsaySilverman2006} described a bootstrap procedure based on pointwise $F$-tests, \cite{AbramovichAngelini2006} used wavelet smoothing techniques, and \cite{FerratyEtal2007} used a dimension reduction approach.
+Furthermore, \cite{CuestaFebrero2010} applied the $F$-test on several random univariate projections and bound the tests together through the false discovery rate (FDR).
+There is also the possibility to transform the functions into single numbers and use the classical ANOVA, but such a procedure can be blind against some alternatives.